Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Proposed Method

 \subsection{Model}

-The proposed method requires a self-explaining image classifier (model) that predicts both the logits of class labels and infers patch-level attributions corresponding to the contributions of the patches for each class.
+The proposed method requires a self-explaining image classifier model that predicts both the logits of class labels and infers patch-level attributions corresponding to the contributions of the patches for each class.
 As a requirement for the model to utilize task arithmetic, it is necessary that the model is represented by parameters $\btheta \in \mathbb{R}^D$ even if the source and target label sets are different.
 In other words, the model should be capable of zero-shot classification.
-To satisfy the requirement, our self-explaining image classifier is designed as shown in Figure~\ref{fig:model}, which is an extension of the CLIP image classifier~\cite{radford2021learning}.
-More specifically, our model consists of a feature extractor and a domain-specific head.
+To satisfy the requirement, our self-explaining model is designed as shown in Figure~\ref{fig:model}, which is an extension of ``prediction-only'' VLM-based image classifiers~\cite{radford2021learning}.
+More specifically, the self-explaining model consists of a feature extractor and a domain-specific head.
 We denote the input space as $\set{X}$, and the number of patches in an input image as $M$.
 The feature extractor $f_{\btheta}$ is a neural network with the Vision Transformer (ViT) architecture~\cite{dosovitskiy2021an}.
 It takes $M$ patches of an input image $\bx \in \set{X}$ and a special token $\mathtt{[CLS]}$ as input and outputs $M+1$ $K$-dimensional feature vectors.
 The domain-specific head is a linear function $g_{\bW}: \mathbb{R}^{K} \rightarrow \mathbb{R}^{C}$ with weights $\bW \in \mathbb{R}^{K \times C}$ where $C$ is the number of classes.
-The function $g_{\bW}$ maps the feature vector for $\mathtt{[CLS]}$ to logits $\bl = [ l_1,l_2,\ldots,l_{C} ]^{\top} \in \mathbb{R}^{C}$ and that for the $m$th patch to patch-level attributions $\tilde{\bphi}_{m} = [ \tilde{\phi}_{m1},\tilde{\phi}_{m2},\ldots,\tilde{\phi}_{mC} ]^\top \in \mathbb{R}^{C}$, respectively, where $m \in \{1,2,\ldots,M\}$ is a patch index.
-We denote all the patch-level attributions as $\tilde{\bPhi} = [ \tilde{\bphi}_{1},\tilde{\bphi}_{2},\ldots,\tilde{\bphi}_{M} ] \in \mathbb{R}^{C \times M}$.
-As with the original CLIP image classifiers, $\bW$ is constructed by the text embeddings representing the class names generated by the CLIP text encoder\footnote{For example, if the class name is ``cat,'' we use the mean of text embeddings generated by using the text encoder for multiple input texts, such as ``a photo of cat'', ``art of the cat'', ``an origami cat'', and so on.}, i.e., $\bW_{\cdot,c} \in \mathbb{R}^{K}$ is the text embedding associated with the $c$th class.
+The function $g_{\bW}$ maps the feature vector for $\mathtt{[CLS]}$ to logits $\bl = [ l_1,l_2,\ldots,l_{C} ]^{\top} \in \mathbb{R}^{C}$ and that for the $m$th patch to unnormalized patch-level attributions $\tilde{\bphi}_{m} = [ \tilde{\phi}_{m1},\tilde{\phi}_{m2},\ldots,\tilde{\phi}_{mC} ]^\top \in \mathbb{R}^{C}$, respectively, where $m \in \{1,2,\ldots,M\}$ is a patch index.
+We denote all the patch-level attributions as $\tilde{\bPhi} = [ \tilde{\bphi}_{1},\tilde{\bphi}_{2},\ldots,\tilde{\bphi}_{M} ] \in \mathbb{R}^{C \times M}$. $\bW$ is constructed by the text embeddings representing the class names generated by the text encoder of the VLM\footnote{For example, if the class name is ``cat,'' we use the average of text embeddings generated by the text encoder for multiple input texts, such as ``a photo of cat,'' ``art of the cat,'' and so on.}, i.e., $\bW_{\cdot,c} \in \mathbb{R}^{K}$ is the text embedding associated with the $c$th class.
 In our model, $\bW$ is fixed during training; therefore, it is not included in the model parameters.
-The key difference from the original CLIP image classifier is that the domain-specific head is used for predicting not only the logits but also patch-level attributions, while the original CLIP image classifiers only predict the logits.
+The key difference from the prediction-only VLM-based image classifier, is that the domain-specific head is used for predicting not only the logits but also patch-level attributions, while the prediction-only one only predicts the logits.